mil/School/Fall-2013/PHIL-2115/Midterm/study-guide.md

 - Hylomorphism
     * Ordinatry objects are composed of matter and form
-- Monist
-    * Believes either than one thing exists or that one thing exists
-    * Parmides is a monist,,, doesn't break that down into particular elements
-- Elementalists
-    * A particular element is the fundamental elementalists of existence.
-    * Fire is the fundamental ingrediaennt of all existence.
-- Atomist
-    * Matte ris not infinitly divisible.
-There is something that is fundamentally uncuttable.
-    * Why they think theie right, that matter is infinitly divisible
-        - if you could divide things ifinitly, you could make an infinitly small
-        - if you add thing together how could they be added to have an infinite mass
-        - have to have way to compose things
-        - infinitly small masses
 - Pluralists
     * There are multiple things in the world
     * Air, fire, earth, and water